harshrrajj/WCCAI-STT-Experiment/README.md

    **Note:-** I've already handled the above-mentioned exceptions in the **DockerFile**, and it doesn't show any package-installation or other errors on execution.
 Therefore, if you are directly using the DockerFile to test the model, you do not need to be concerned about the above issues and resolutions.

+## Code walk-through ##
+live_asr.py is the heart of this project!\
+All the code files (wav2vec2_inference.py, live_asr.py, and speechToTextLIVE.py) have been appropriately commented in detail.
+Every small detail can be found in the codes themselves, and they've been made easy to understand.

+***To run the project and test speech-to-text, just execute the speechToTextLive.py file!***
+Or, run the [DockerFile](https://github.com/harshrrajj/WCCAI-STT-Experiment/blob/main/Dockerfile) directly.
+The docker file has been run on a Linux virtual environment and all the errors have been resolved.